Search results for "From ACP Journal Club"

 22 Dec 2023

-In moderately to severely active UC, etrasimod increased remission at 12 and 52 wk but increased adverse events
+In moderate-to-severe Crohn disease, upadacitinib increased clinical remission at 12 and 52 wk

 In H pylori infection, vonoprazan plus high-dose amoxicillin was noninferior to B-quadruple therapy for eradication